 The 2019 tax season has its challenges.
 New legislation, cybersecurity concerns, tax technology enhancements, due diligence requirements and workload compression are just a few of the issues you’re up against.
 Use this collection of AICPA resources to set yourself up for a smoother filing season.

 This page is provided by the Tax Section, Personal Financial Planning (PFP) Section and Private Companies Practice Section (PCPS).
-Learn more about the benefits of membership in the Tax Section, PFP Section and PCPS.

 Use this checklist to help you with the due diligence requirements for clients filing head of household or claiming certain tax credits.